pocomane/brewed-in-the-apocalypse/bita.md

-There is no mechanic to handle the difficulty of the roll, in sense that each check have the same probability to be successful, and the same probability to generete complication.
-However the sceniarist has at least two way to handle more difficult actions, that may be combined.
+There is no mechanic to handle the difficulty of the roll, in sense that each check have the same probability to be successful, and the same probability to generate complication.
+However the scenarist has at least two way to handle more difficult actions, that may be combined.

 When an action is more difficult because it can generate serious problems, the scenarist may just point it out, asking if the player are sure to want to continue.
 If the player agrees and the result is a failure, the __Hard move__ may be very very hard.
-Multiple harms, dying, quests forever closed, etc. Also the Compromise branch could be very bad.
+Multiple harms, dying, quests forever closed, etc. Also the trade-off branch could be very bad.

 ```
 Bob - Bart pulls out the guns...

 Scenarist - hey, wait wait.
 If you want you can continue, but I want to be clear,
-if you will have to roll for what you are doin (and probably you will), and you
+if you will have to roll for what you are doing (and probably you will), and you
 got a failure, I have to be very very bad.
 I mean, you are in front of a war lord
 and two of his trusted henchman, Bart could also die in such situation...

 Bob - ok, ok, Bart, already has the hands on the guns, but then he cool down,
-make a lught, and said "Oh, camon' guys, we have a deal!"
+make a laugh, and said "Oh, come on guys, we have a deal!"
 ```

-If the action instead is difficult meaning that the chance are very low, but still the scenarist want to give a possibility to the playe, ey can point out that the action can not be accomplished by a single roll, but the player must perform two or more of them.
+If the action instead is difficult meaning that the chance are very low, but still the scenarist want to give a possibility to the player, ey can point out that the action can not be accomplished by a single roll, but the player must perform two or more of them.
 It will be successful only if all the rolls are successful or Combination, and every Combination will throw in a cost